 29.4.1 LUBRICATING POINTS OF THE STEERING CYLINDER

-If you perform maintenance operations at a machine which is not properly parked and secured, severe accidents may occur!
-Park the machine on firm, level ground and secure it be-
+• If you perform maintenance operations at a machine which is not properly parked and secured, severe accidents may occur!

 Park the machine on firm, level ground and secure it before starting the maintenance operations.